agrc/ArcGIS-Server-Benchmarking/Architectures.md

 ## Architecture 1: (Baseline)
 - Everything is on one machine.
-- Should produce best results and provide a performance goal.
 ````
 +------------+
 |WEB ADAPTER |